mattyanthony/ScreenshotApp/README.md

 # ScreenshotApp

-react application, open using npm run dev
+react.js application, open using npm run dev

 Enter website url to take a screenshot of it from the application using APIFlash's Screenshot API, based on Google Chrome and AWS Lambda.